bernhardAxonIvy/doc/source/engine-guide/integration/cluster/configuration.rst

 ---------------

 The files directory (``Data.FilesDirectory`` in your :ref:`ivy.yaml <ivy-yaml>`),
-where |ivy-engine| stores files that are uploaded from users, must be shared between all cluster nodes.
+where Axon Ivy Engine stores files that are uploaded from users, must be shared between all cluster nodes.
 You can use a Docker volume that stores all the files and is mounted on all cluster nodes.